leonawicz/Flammability/docs/md/obs_fire_setup.md

 including fire area shapefiles, single- and multi-band rasters, subsetting to years of interest, and creating temporary files used by various ALFRESCO post-processing **R** scripts.

-Two examples of scripts which call this script are `fseByVeg.R` and `AlfrescoFRP.R`.
+Two examples of scripts which call this script are `fsByVeg.R` and `AlfrescoFRP.R`.

 ## R code